 But I find it important because both sides of the political aisle seem to utilize him as a tool.

 He wasn’t in favor of guns being everywhere, but he also was not against personal self defense.

-Thus, Gandhi shouldn’t be used as a tool for either side’s political arguments.
+Gandhi shouldn’t be used as a tool for either side’s political arguments.
 Whether pro-gun or anti.